Not Business Advice ✍️

 Like climbing the corporate ladder for years on end.
 For a somewhat guaranteed result.
 And a somewhat fulfilled life.

-Ok, so what does leaving my day job look like?
+It made me think, what does leaving my day job look like?

 In which category of risks does it fall into?